 Built by professional UK downhill racer Dan Atherton, former Great Britain national champion and on this occassion 1st victim of his own downhill landscaping after a test ride resulted in a crash and broken shoulder, the course delivered plenty of gap drops, spicy turns and intimidating jumps.

-After a steep climb up the Welsh mountain hills through the mud, it was an incredible spectacle to see great talent fly through the woods and tackle the challenging downhill course.
+After a steep climb up the Welsh mountain hills through the mud, it was an incredible spectacle to see this level of talent fly through the woods and tackle the challenging downhill course.

-The course turned out to be such a beast that by the final racing day only 8 riders remained to tackle the challenge.
+The course turned out to be such a beast that by the final racing day only 8 riders remained at the start line to tackle the challenge.
 One of the most impressive obstacles was the road gap, leading the riders straight into a turn, dropping almost straight over the heads of the spectators.

-Former World Champion Gee Atherton had the fastest time during qualifications.
-Unfortunately a blowout ended his race, but regardless he still made it all the way down the hills on a tyre-less rim.
-Some people never stop to amaze.
+Former World Champion Gee Atherton clocked the fastest time during qualifications.
+Unfortunately a blowout ended his race run, but regardless, he still made it all the way down the hills on a tyre-less rim.
+Pretty impressive performance.

 This beautiful scenery combined with the intimidating speed, endless airtime and crafty obstacles left us longing for more.
-Pumped up by these inspiring performances, we are ready to get out on the bikes.
+Feeling fuelled for riding by these inspiring performances, we can't wait to get out on the bikes.

 Special thanks to Luke Ryan who accompanied us on the trip and shared some of his stunning pictures with us for this post.